helloRupa/jquery-lite/README.md

 - $l(): global-scoped method for accessing methods.
 If given a function, waits until DOM is loaded to execute it.
 Otherwise returns an object of type DOMNodeCollection.

 ## $l Class Methods
 - $l.extend(object, [object, ..., object]): Returns a merge of two or more objects without mutating any.
-If there are matching keys, the last object provided as an argument takes precendence.
+If there are matching keys, the last object provided as an argument takes precedence.
 - $l.ajax(object): Makes an HTTPRequest using the provided options hash.
 Options include contentType, method, url, success callback, error callback, and data.
 - $l.ajaxPromise(object): Same as above, but returns a promise as opposed to using callbacks.